BittyTax/BittyTax/README.md

 ![BittyTax logo](https://github.com/BittyTax/BittyTax/raw/master/img/BittyTax.png)
 [![Version badge][version-badge]][version] [![License badge][license-badge]][license] [![Python badge][python-badge]][python] [![Discord badge][discord-badge]][discord]
 # BittyTax
-BittyTax is a collection of command-line tools to help you manage your cryptoasset accounts.
-It allows you to audit, value and calculate your annual UK Capital Gains and Income Tax.
+BittyTax is a collection of command-line tools to help you calculate your cryptoasset taxes in the UK.

-This tool is designed to be used by someone who is already familiar with cryptoasset taxation rules in the UK.
-HMRC has published guidance on this.
-We've collected some useful links in the [Resources](#resources) section at the end.
+It's completely free to use, and retains your privacy as there is no need to share your data with a 3rd party.

 BittyTax comprises of the following tools.